- Home

 Fatty fish, like tuna, salmon, trout, and sardines, are often at the top of any brain-boosting foods list because they’re rich in omega-3 fatty acids.

-The brain is made from fat; about half of which is composed of omega-3 fatty acids.
-Omega-3 is important for building brain and nerve cells, and plays a key role in learning and memory.
+The brain is made up of fat, about half of which is composed of omega-3 fatty acids.
+These are important for building brain and nerve cells and play a key role in learning and memory.

-Research has shown that omega-3 can slow age-related mental decline and help prevent the development of Alzheimer’s disease.
+Research has shown that omega-3s can slow age-related mental decline and help prevent the development of Alzheimer’s disease.
 Low levels of omega-3s have been linked with learning impairments and depression.

-Other studies suggest that people who eat fatty fish regularly tend to have more grey matter in their brains.
-Grey matter is made mostly of the nerve cells that control memory, decision-making, and emotion.
+Other studies suggest that people who regularly eat fatty fish tend to have more grey matter in their brains.
+This is mostly made of the nerve cells that control memory, decision-making, and emotion.

 You only need to eat fatty fish once a week to enjoy the health benefits.
 For inspiration, check out these 10 oily fish recipes from The Guardian.
 You’ll find quick and easy lunch recipes like mackerel pâté on toast and whitebait fritters, and delicious dinner ideas like fresh trout salad and smoked salmon pasta.